 What does the test result mean?

-If a patient’s fructosamine is increased, then the patient’s average glucose over the last 2 to 3 weeks has been elevated.
+If a patient’s fructosamine is increased, then the patient’s average glucose over the last 2 to 3 weeks may have been elevated.
 In general, the higher the fructosamine concentration the higher the average blood glucose level.
-Trends may be more important that absolute values.
-If there is a trend from a normal to high fructosamine, it may indicate that a patient’s glucose control is not adequate – that they are getting too much sugar and their treatment has become less effective.
+Trends may be more important than absolute values primarily due to lack of assay standardisation and wide variety of values between people (intraindividual and interindividual biological variation) reference intervals are difficult to validate.
+If there is a trend from a normal to high fructosamine, it may indicate that a patient’s glucose control is not adequate – that they are getting too much sugar or their treatment has become less effective.
 In these situations, diet and treatment plans may need to be reviewed.

 Fructosamine results must be evaluated in the context of the patient’s other clinical findings.
 Falsely low fructosamine results may be seen with decreased blood total protein and/or albumin levels, with conditions associated with increased protein loss, or with changes in the type of protein produced by the body.
 In this case, a discrepancy between the results obtained from daily glucose monitoring and fructosamine testing may be noticed.
 Also, someone whose glucose concentrations swing erratically from high to low may have normal or near normal fructosamine and HbA1c levels but still have a condition that requires frequent monitoring.